noahehall/multicloud/providers/aws/services/networkingContentDelivery/securitygroups.md

 #### VPC

-- attaches to resources within a VPC
+- control access at the resource level; specifically the elastic network interfaces (ENIs) of associated resources

 ### OSI Model